Competitive Equilibrium For Almost All Incomes: Existence and Fairness: Picking-Sequences with Prices

-Our algorithms for finding a CE are based on picking-sequences. \begin{definition} A \emph{picking-sequence} is a sequence of $m$ agent-names.
+This section presents a tool for constructing algorithms for finding competitive equilibria.
+Recall that, by Lemma \ref{lem:strict-is-wlog}, for proving existence of CE for all preference-profiles, it is sufficient to prove existence of CE for all strict preference-profiles.
+Therefore, in this and the following sections it is assumed that all preference relations are strict, so that the terms ``agent $i$'s most preferred item'' or ``agent $j$'s worst pair'' are uniquely defined. \begin{definition} A \emph{picking-sequence} is a sequence of $m$ agent-names.
 It is interpreted as a sequential game in which, at each step, the current agent in the sequence may pick a single item. \end{definition} For example, with $m=3$ items, a possible picking-sequence is $A B A$, which denotes a game in which Alice picks an item, then Bob picks an item, then Alice receives the last remaining item.

-We analyze these games assuming \emph{complete information}, i.e, each agent knows the preferences of all other agents.

-We use the following \emph{backward induction} analysis.
+These games are analyzed below assuming \emph{complete information}, i.e, the game, the preferences and the rationality of the agents are common knowledge.
+The following \emph{backward induction} analysis \citep{zermelo1913anwendung,msz2013gametheory} is used.
 The $m$-th picker just picks the single remaining item.
-The $m-1$-th picker picks one of the two remaining items that results in a better bundle for him.
-For every possible pair of remaining items we know what the $m-1$-th picker is going to pick; based on this knowledge, the $m-2$-th picker picks one of the three remaining items that results in a better final bundle for her.
-We proceed in the same way down to step $1$.
+The $m-1$-th picker picks one of the two remaining items that results in a bundle he prefers (given the items he already took).
+For every possible pair of remaining items, it is known what the $m-1$-th picker is going to pick; based on this knowledge, the $m-2$-th picker picks one of the three remaining items that results in a preferred final bundle for her.
+The analysis proceeds in this way back to step $1$.
 Every sequence of picks that results from this process is called a \emph{subgame-perfect equilibrium} (SPE). \footnote{ It is known that every SPE is also a \emph{Nash equilibrium}, and moreover, a Nash equilibrium is played in each sub-game (including unreachable ones).
-See \citet{aumann1995backward} for the connection between backward induction and common knowledge of rationality. }
+If rationality is common knowledge (i.e., all players are rational, all players know that all players are rational, etc.), then the outcome of a sequential game with perfect information is the one found by backward induction \citep{aumann1995backward}. }